eleavydev/rock-paper-scissors-el/README.md

 It can be played quickly, many times throughout the day for fun and maybe even as a stress reliever!

 Users of this game will be able to view the rules of the game, play against the computer, view their score and see who wins the entire game.
-As mentioned above the winner is whoever wins the most out of 5 rounds.
+As mentioned above the winner is whomever first reaches a score of 5.

 ![Screenshots of Rock Paper Scissors website](https://res.cloudinary.com/dlsbkq7mw/image/upload/v1657059725/Rock%20paper%20scissors/Rock_Paper_Scissors_small_jtjne1.png "Rock Paper Scissors")